roblanf/Q.GTDB/Q.GTDB/README.md

 rm loci/gtdb_r207_bac120_full.faa
 ```

-4. Split the loci between training and testing
+#### 4. Split the loci between training and testing

+Here we choose at random 20 loci for testsing, which leaves 100 for training.

 ```{bash}
 cd loci